 Each Ryzen CPU has a total of 24 PCIe lanes that interface to other components.
 Four of these link the CPU and chipset, and four more are for a dedicated M.2 NVMe slot for the new (and fast) NVMe SSDs—that's part of why AM4 has more pins than Intel's LGA1151.
 The remaining 16 lanes are for either a single x16 slot for graphics, or on X-series chipsets there's an option for dual x8 connections for multiple graphics cards.
 Ryzen APUs meanwhile use eight lanes internally to link the CPU and the GPU, so they only support a single x8 connection for dedicated graphics cards.

 Officially, AMD's first generation Ryzen 1000 CPUs support up to DDR4-2666 memory clocks.
-The second generations Ryzen 2000 parts support up to DDR4-2933.
+The second generations Ryzen 2000 parts support up to DDR4-2933, and third gen goes up to DDR4-3200.
 It's possible to run memory at higher clockspeeds, but the achievable speed varies by CPU and motherboard.
-Many X470 boards can do DDR4-3200 and more with a Ryzen 7 2700X, but I've encountered issues at times with Ryzen 5 CPUs.
-Officially, all Ryzen CPUs at present support a maximum of 64GB (4x16GB) memory.
+Most X570 boards running a Ryzen 3000 CPU can do DDR4-3600, which is generally the sweet spot.
+Officially, all Ryzen CPUs support a maximum of 64GB (4x16GB) memory.

 AMD also has higher performance Ryzen Threadripper CPUs that put two or four 8-core chips inside a single package, providing 12-core, 16-core, 24-core, and 32-core CPUs—with twice as many threads as cores in each case.
-While these can be very fast for professional application workloads, Threadripper CPUs don't work in AM4 motherboards.
-Instead, you'll need a socket TR4 motherboard.
-Rather than looking at Threadripper, however, it would be better to keep an eye on the Ryzen 3000 parts.
-Those will likely arrive in June or July and will feature up to 16-core/32-thread CPUs for socket AM4.
+These can be very fast for professional application workloads, but the earlier models tend to have added latencies that reduce gaming performance.
+Third generation Threadripper CPUs on the other hand have a new socket and should be a no compromise solution, but at a substantially higher price.

 How AMD and Intel differ in performance